 UK House Prices Graph

-UK property prices have risen by 8.6% when compared to the previous year but have fallen 0.0% when compared to the previous month.
+UK property prices have risen by 10.2% when compared to the previous year and have risen 1.8% when compared to the previous month.

 Source: Land Registry